Running Redox on Real Hardware

 Hardware support is limited at the moment, so your milage may vary.
 Only USB input devices (HID) work.
 There is a PS/2 driver, which works with the keyboards and touchpads in many (but not all) laptops.
 For networking, the Realtek and Intel ethernet controllers are currently supported.

-On some computers, hardware incompatibilities, e.g. disk driver issues, can slowdown the Redox performance.
+On some computers, hardware incompatibilities, e.g. disk driver issues, can slow down Redox performance.
 This is not reflective of Redox in general, so if you find that Redox is slow on your computer, please try it on a different model for a better experience.

 The current ISO image uses a bootloader to load the filesystem into memory (livedisk) and emulates a hard drive.
 You can use the system in this mode without installing.
 Although its use of memory is inefficient, it is fully functional and does not require changes to your device.
 The ISO image is a great way to try out Redox on real hardware.